beyond-all-reason/code-of-conduct/CodeOfConduct.md

 ## **What to do** when you see this code of conduct not being followed
 We have only so many moderators and despite the large amounts of ☕ they consume they cannot be everywhere at once.
 There are three steps you can take when you see something inappropriate, depending on how severe the issue is depends on which step you can take:

-+ **Report it:** If is bad enough that it needs to be reported, you can do report ingame by right-clicking on players name, and choosing "report" from the dropdown.
++ **Report it:** If something is bad enough that it needs to be reported, you can report ingame by right-clicking on players name, and choosing "report" from the dropdown.
 Alternatatively, you can submit the report using the following link: https://server4.beyondallreason.info/battle/ and finding the relevant match, then clicking the "players" tab and reporting the user from there.
 + In case of having an active griefer in a game, **don't retaliate with force**.
 Instead, use some of available the self-moderation tools.
 Note that retaliating against griefing may result in moderation actions being taken against you.
 If you believe it is necessary to prevent someone from persisting in their abusive behavior, try:
     + _pausing the game (Pause|Break button or /pause command)_
     + `!kickban <playername>` _- calls a vote to kick and temporarily ban the player from the lobby _
     + _make sure to explain it in chat so that others know why they should vote him out_
     + _in case of verbal harassment or spamming you can also call a_ `!mute` _vote_
 + **Offer support:** Stick up for people being bullied.
 Publicly calling out bad behavior and privately messaging the person in question and giving them support are examples of ways you can stick up for people being bullied.
-+ **Mute individually** - you can do mute individual players by right-clicking on their name in lobby and choosing "ignore" from the dropdown menu.
++ **Mute individually** - you can mute individual players by right-clicking on their name in lobby and choosing "ignore" from the dropdown menu.
 To mute ingame, ctrl+left click on their name in the player list.
-Note that a total mute requires both ingame and lobby chat to be muted.
+Note that ingame and lobby mutes are different and separate.

 ## **Section A** - Be nice to each other
 This section contains things which are less specific and often less problematic in small doses; they're also things people may do by mistake.
 While they are reportable in many cases, communication and education will bring about a better result.